oneandzeros-co/coined-whitepaper/README.md

 ## 🗓 Timestamp

-This document was first published and committed to this repository on **Jun 29th, 2025**.
+This document was first published and committed to this repository on **June 29th, 2025**.
 The Git commit hash and public timestamp serve as cryptographic proof of authorship.

 ---